-The Environmental Report contains proposals for monitoring the potential significant effects of implementing the Guidelines, if unmitigated, which are adopted alongside the Plan.
+The Environmental Report contains proposals for monitoring the potential significant effects of implementing the Guidelines, if unmitigated, which are adopted alongside the preparation of the Plan.
 Monitoring enables, at an early stage, the identification of unforeseen adverse effects and the undertaking of appropriate remedial action.